-However, one of the ongoing challenges we face is helping get the blog articles we write for our customers to rank in the search engines.
+However, one of the ongoing challenges we face is how to grow blog traffic consistently?

-In September 2019 we wrote the first blog post for a customer we just landed through Nathan Latka’s Deal or Bust show.
-It was titled Screenshotting Instagram Stories: Does Instagram Notify The User?
+In September 2019 we wrote a blog post for a customer we just landed through Nathan Latka’s Deal or Bust show.

 This has resulted in the customer’s blog traffic growing by over 50% in one week!